 2. Know Your Audience

 Part of the research stages of starting a business includes knowing exactly who your audience is.
 Depending on your type of business, you may have multiple audience personas.
 Segment your target audience so that you can find out as much information as possible.
 Think about demographics, interests, dreams, hurdles, life milestones, and more.
 When you know who you are targeting, you can get the right message to them on a platform they use at a good time.
 Combining these elements gives you the best opportunity to convert a stranger into a paying customer.
 Consider how a gym may have older members, weightlifters, and post-natal clientele.
 These people have different needs and aspirations.
 All this affects your overall business and marketing strategy.

 3. Get Qualified

 This stage may not apply to everyone, but the majority of people will need to get a qualification.
 Or at least, hire a team with the right qualifications.
 Qualifications create authority and trust.
-You can see this with Elle Macpherson’s WelleCo brand.
-The supermodel works with doctors and scientists to create a product.
-This builds trust.
+Elle Macpherson’s WelleCo brand is a great example of this.
+The supermodel works with doctors and scientists to create a product that creates a stronger sense of trust.
 The same applies when you’re creating a results-driven workout or developing a healthy eating plan or service.
 Part of running a wellness business is having the qualifications to be an authoritative voice in a sea of noise.

 4. Write a Business Plan